-The lead poisoning comes from their use of traditional Mexican pottery—the colorful plates, pots and other wares that you see in almost every home and restaurant in the country.
-Traditional Mexican pottery has been produced by local artisans over the past five centuries using leaded glazes, which were introduced by the Spaniards.
+Up to 20% of Mexicans have elevated blood level levels.
+This is from the use of traditional Mexican pottery—the colorful plates, pots and other wares that you see in almost every home and restaurant in the country.
+Traditional Mexican pottery has been produced by local artisans over the past five centuries using leaded glazes.

 - listen to audio of the press conference from Mexico , Thursday, June 26.